 History of NIB

 The Gold Coast Industrial Development Corporation (GCIDC), encouraged entrepreneurship among the indigenes in the areas of furniture making and baking.
-This intervention helped to develop the skills of the local carpenters and bakers in the use of mechanized saw mills and electric bakeries.
-In addition, GCIDC also upgraded the skills of people who were using manual labour in washing to mechanized laundry since the Gold Coast intelligentsias had to send their suits to the United Kingdom to be laundered.
+This intervention helped develop the skills of the local carpenters and bakers in the use of mechanized saw mills as well as electric bakeries.
+GCIDC also upgraded the skills of people who were washing garments, etc manually by mechanizing laundry activity considering that the Gold Coast intelligentsia were shipping their suits to the United Kingdom for laundry.

 Purpose and Role